Religion in Africa: Traditional African religions

-Africa encompasses a wide variety of traditional beliefs.
+Africa is home to a wide variety of traditional beliefs.
 Although religious customs are sometimes shared by many local societies, they are usually unique to specific populations or geographic regions.
-All traditional African religions are united by a shared animistic core with special importance to ancestor worship.
+All traditional African religions are united by a shared animistic core with special importance given to ancestor worship.

-According to Dr J Omosade Awolalu, The "olden" in this context means indigenous, that which is foundational, handed down from generation to generation, meant as to be upheld and practised today and forevermore.
-A heritage from the past, yet not treated as a thing of the past but that which connects the past with the present and the present with eternity.
+According to Dr. J. Omosade Awolalu, the "olden" in this context means indigenous, that which is foundational, handed down from generation to generation, meant to be upheld and practised today and into the future.
+Awolalu argues it is a heritage from the past, yet not treated as a thing of the past but that which connects the past with the present and the present with eternity.

 Though often referred to in singular terms, Africa is a vast continent with many nations, each possessing complex cultures, numerous languages, and various dialects.

 West African

-The essence of this school of thought is based mainly on oral transmission; that which is written in people's hearts, minds, oral history, customs, temples and religious functions.
-It has no founders or leaders like Gautama Buddha, Jesus, or Muhammed.
-It has no missionaries or the intent to propagate or to proselytise.
-Some of the African traditional religions are those of the Serer of Senegal, the Yoruba of Nigeria, and the Akan of Ghana and the Ivory Coast, and the Bono of Ghana and Ivory Coast.
-The western coast is also consisted of the Yoruba and Anglican religion of syncretism.
-The religion of the Gbe peoples (mostly the Ewe and Fon) of Benin, Togo and Ghana is called Vodun and is the main source for similarly named religions in the diaspora, such as Louisiana Voodoo, Haitian Vodou, Cuban Vodú, Dominican Vudú and Brazilian Vodum.
+This school of thought is based mainly on oral transmission; that which is written in people's hearts, minds, oral history, customs, temples and religious functions.
+It has no founders or leaders like Gautama Buddha, Jesus, or Muhammad.
+It has no missionaries or intent to propagate or proselytise.
+Among the African traditional religions are those of the Serer of Senegal, the Yoruba of Nigeria, and the Akan of Ghana and Ivory Coast, and the Bono of Ghana and Ivory Coast.
+The West African coast is also home to a syncretic religion formed from Yoruba religion and Anglicanism.
+The religion of the Gbe peoples (mostly the Ewe and Fon) of Benin, Togo and Ghana is called Vodun and is the main source for similarly named religions in the African diaspora, such as Louisiana Voodoo, Haitian Vodou, Cuban Vodú, Dominican Vudú and Brazilian Vodum.

+East African

-Some distinctions between West African and East or Hornn religion often includes considering the supernatural and natural or tangible as being one and the same, and using this stance to incorporate divination.
-Clergymen from this region who would historically catechize to the masses was often referred to as waganga.
-Another distinction of East African and Horners is the greater prevalence of prophets within the oral traditionas and other forms of generational transmissions of traditional African religion.
+Some distinctions between West African and East African or Horn religion often include considering the supernatural and natural or tangible as being one and the same, and using this stance to incorporate divination.
+Clergymen from this region who would historically catechize to the masses were often referred to as waganga.
+Another distinction of East African and Horners is the greater prevalence of prophets within the oral traditions and other forms of generational transmissions of traditional African religion.

-The most prominent indigenous deity among Cushitic Horners is Waaq, which continues to be manifested into the modern era with religions such as Waaqeffanna and Waaqism.
-According to the author Lugira, the Traditional African religions are the only religions "that can claim to have originated in Africa.
+The most prominent indigenous deity among Cushitic Horners is Waaq, which continues to be revered into the modern era with religions such as Waaqeffanna and Waaqism.
+According to the author Aloysius Lugira, the Traditional African religions are the only religions "that can claim to have originated in Africa.
 Other religions found in Africa have their origins in other parts of the world."